Importing and exporting cannabis

 Health Canada makes a final decision

 Once we have reviewed all of your submitted information, we'll make a final decision.
-If we issue the permit, we'll email the electronic version of the permit to the responsible person.
+If we issue the permit, the responsible person and the alternate responsible person (if applicable) associated with the initial application will be able to download the new permit from their CTLS account.

 Refusals